Home

 What is AppMetrics?

-Xtremesoft AppMetrics is a product designed to manage, monitor and measure applications.
+Xtremesoft AppMetrics is a product designed to monitor and analyze COM+ application performance.
 Depending on the stage of an application's lifecycle, AppMetrics will deliver statistical information (metrics) that provide an early warning system, production reports, diagnostics and capacity trends for COM+-built applications.

 Back to top

-These applications can be packaged applications designed for use on these platforms, or applications written in-house by a corporate IT group.
+These applications can be packaged applications written in-house or by third parties.

-The applications must be registered with COM+, but need not be marked as "Transactional" for most of the metrics.
-To track aborted transactions, one must mark the component as transactional
+The applications must be registered with COM+, but need not be marked as "Transactional".
+To track aborted transactions, one must mark the component as "Transactional" however.

 Back to top